-TechnoServe and The MasterCard Foundation are partnering on an $11.5 million, four-year program to help rural young women and men in East Africa transition to economic independence.
-The Strengthening Rural Youth Development through Enterprise (STRYDE) program.
+In 2011, TechnoServe and The MasterCard Foundation partnered to help rural young women and men in East Africa transition to economic independence through the Strengthening Rural Youth Development through Enterprise (STRYDE) program.
 In the first phase of the program, STRYDE delivered a comprehensive package of services including skills training, business development and mentoring to young people ages 18 to 30 in Kenya, Rwanda and Uganda.
 It aimed to equip 15,000 rural youth by 2015 with the skills and knowledge necessary to capitalize on economic opportunities and increase their incomes, with the ripple effects benefiting more than 67,000 family members.

 Overall, STRYDE has helped participants become better equipped to find employment, to establish or enhance businesses, and to provide reliable sources of income for themselves and their families.
 As a comprehensive package of youth employment services, STRYDE represents a model and important learning opportunity for future youth intervention programs.

 The MasterCard Foundation advances microfinance and youth learning to promote financial inclusion and prosperity.
 Through collaboration with committed partners in 48 countries, The MasterCard Foundation is helping people living in poverty to access opportunities to learn and prosper.
 An independent, private foundation based in Toronto, Canada, the Foundation was established through the generosity of MasterCard Worldwide at the time of the company’s initial public offering in 2006.